-Laker Line BRT

-Grand Rapids, Michigan Small Starts Project Development (Rating Assigned November 2016)
+Laker Line BRT Grand Rapids, Michigan Small Starts Project Development (Rating Assigned October 2017)

 Summary Description

-Proposed Project: Bus Rapid Transit
+Proposed Project: •

 13.3 Miles, 11 Stations

-Total Capital Cost (\$YOE): \$70.51 Million
+Total Capital Cost (\$YOE): \$72.76 Million

-Section 5309 Small Starts Share (\$YOE): \$56.41 Million (80.0%)
+Section 5309 Small Starts Share (\$YOE): \$56.19 Million (77.2%)

-Annual Operating Cost (opening year 2019): \$0.65 Million
+Annual Operating Cost (opening year 2020): \$4.79 Million

-Current Year Ridership Forecast (2016): 3,500 Daily Linked Trips

-2,675,100 Annual Linked Trips
+Current Year Ridership Forecast (2017): 3,500 Daily Linked Trips 2,656,400 Annual Linked Trips

-Horizon Year Ridership Forecast (2035): 4,400 Daily Linked Trips

-3,313,100 Annual Linked Trips
+Horizon Year Ridership Forecast (2035): 4,400 Daily Linked Trips 3,313,100 Annual Linked Trips

-Overall Project Rating: Medium-High Project Justification Rating: Medium-High
+Overall Project Rating: Medium-High

+Project Justification Rating: Medium-High

 Local Financial Commitment Rating: Medium

-Project Description: The Interurban Transit Partnership (The Rapid) proposes to build a bus rapid transit (BRT) line between downtown Grand Rapids and the Grand Valley State University (GVSU) campus in Allendale via Fulton Street and Lake Michigan Drive.
-The project will serve 11 new stations plus three existing stations on the existing Silver Line BRT route in the downtown.
-The project will include a short segment of dedicated lane in downtown Grand Rapids, transit signal priority, the purchase of 16 high-capacity, articulated compressed natural gas buses, level platform boarding with precision docking of vehicles, off-board fare collection, and construction of a light maintenance facility.
-Service will operate every six to 15 minutes during daytime hours on weekdays, every 20 minutes during weekday evenings, and every 30 minutes on weekends.
+Project Description: The Interurban Transit Partnership (The Rapid) proposes to build a bus rapid transit (BRT) line between downtown Grand Rapids and the Grand Valley State University (GVSU) campus in Allendale.
+The project includes construction of 11 new stations, but will serve three existing stations as well along the existing Silver Line BRT route in the downtown.
+The project includes a short segment of dedicated lane in downtown Grand Rapids, transit signal priority, the purchase of 16 articulated compressed natural gas buses, level platform boarding with precision docking of vehicles, off-board fare collection, and construction of a light maintenance facility.
+The service is planned to operate every six to 15 minutes during daytime hours on weekdays, every 20 minutes during weekday evenings, and every 30 minutes on weekends.

-Project Purpose: The project would provide faster high-capacity transit service in a corridor that currently experiences crowding during peak times of day despite existing bus transit service frequencies as short as every six minutes.
+Project Purpose: The project is intended to provide faster high-capacity transit service in a corridor that currently experiences crowding during peak times of day despite existing bus transit service frequencies as short as every six minutes.
 Anticipated population and employment growth in the corridor, as well as GVSU's plans to expand its student base and facilities, contribute to the need for higher-quality and more transit service.
-Faster transit service in the corridor would support plans for higher-density, mixed-use and walkable development, including increased student and senior housing, and fit with a growing regional emphasis on multimodal transportation options.
+Faster transit service in the corridor supports plans for higher-density, mixed-use and walkable development, including increased student and senior housing, and fit with a growing regional emphasis on multimodal transportation options.
 The Rapid anticipates that the frequent service provided by the project would allow it to restructure its fixed-route service in downtown Grand Rapids for greater efficiency.

 Project Development History, Status and Next Steps: The Rapid completed an Alternatives Analysis for the Laker Line corridor in December 2014, which culminated in the selection of a locally preferred alternative (LPA).
 The LPA was adopted into the region's fiscally constrained long range transportation plan in May 2015.
 The project entered Small Starts Project Development in June 2015.
-The Rapid completed the environmental review process with a documented Categorical Exclusion in January 2017.
-The Rapid anticipates receiving a Small Starts Grant Agreement in summer 2017, and starting revenue service in early 2019.
+The Rapid completed the environmental review process with receipt of a documented Categorical Exclusion from FTA in January 2017.
+The Rapid anticipates receipt a Small Starts construction grant in early 2018, and the start of revenue service in May 2020.